 This tip is absolutely brilliant.

-Remember what we were just mentioning above about maintaining focus?
+Remember what we mentioned above about maintaining focus?
 Well, our brains (and eyes) are attracted to movement— it’s an instinct we’ve had since we were cavemen.
-When we use a pacer, such as a finger or a pencil, to move across the words as we read them, our focus is improved because our attention is directed through the words/information instead of wandering sporadically about.
+When we use a pacer, such as a finger or a pencil, to move across the words as we read them, our focus is improved because our attention is directed through the words or information instead of wandering sporadically about.

 Children do this naturally.
 How cool is that?
 Do you remember doing this?
 Unfortunately, many teachers taught us to stop at an early age.